Scary Movie series

 Scary Movie 2 (2001)

-(On DVD, October 2002) The first film was a genuinely amusing satire marred by gratuitous gross-out gags.
+(On DVD, October 2002) The first Scary Movie film was a genuinely amusing satire marred by gratuitous gross-out gags.
 This one is a poor attempt at a comedy marred by even more gratuitous gross-out gags.
 It’s not that you’re not grinning (to be fair, the sequences referring to The Exorcist, Mission: Impossible 2 and Charlie’s Angels are worth a discount rental alone if you’re a fan of the original films), it’s that you feel quite guilty for doing so.
 And whereas the prequel’s gross-out gags had some amusing value, the ones in here are simply mystifying: did someone truly believe, at any moment during the production, that these would be funny?
 Particularly annoying is Chris Elliot’s character, whose antics are simply perplexing.
 The rest of the cast is so-so, with Anna Faris doing her best to be as bland as possible and Tim Curry shamelessly collecting a pay-check.
 (James Woods, however, is as good as usual in his quasi-cameo.)
 Big fans of satiric comedies might enjoy (“Let’s fight Mad Cow style!
 Moo!
 Mutherf…”), but I’d recommend Shriek If You Know What I Did Last Friday The 13th… well before this one.
 The DVD contains some forty-odd minutes of deleted and alternate scenes, and it’s telling that they are roughly of the same quality than the rest of the film.

 Scary Movie (2000)

-(In theaters, July 2000) If ever there was a genre which deserved its satiric roasting, it’s the late-nineties “teen horror” craze, which -for all its hip self-awareness- wasn’t all that much better than its predecessors, the early-eighties slasher films.
+(In theaters, July 2000) If ever there was a genre which deserved its satiric roasting, it’s the late-nineties “teen slasher horror” craze, which -for all its hip self-awareness- wasn’t all that much better than its early-eighties predecessors.
 Scary Movie takes up the task with gusto, and despite an annoying intrusion of gross-out comedy, the film is oodles better than most satiric comedies have been in years.
 The script is filled with genuinely funny material, and most parodies are on-target.
 I’d have cut about five minutes of unnecessary vulgar material (which gets old real quickly, and ends up annoying rather than amusing), but the rest works well.
 Wait for the TV network version.